Quotients of skew morphisms of cyclic groups: Using quotients to generate skew morphisms

-We are ready to describe an algorithm for finding all skew morphisms of cyclic groups up to any order.
-This algorithm is recursive in a sense that it takes the sets of all skew morphisms of the groups $\C_m$ for $m \in \{2, 3, \dots, n-1\}$ as input and outputs all skew morphisms of $\C_n$.
-Since the only skew morphism of $\C_2$ is the identity permutation, the algorithm can be easily initialised.
+We are ready to describe our algorithm for finding all skew morphisms of cyclic groups up to any order.
+This algorithm is recursive in the sense that it takes the sets of all skew morphisms of the groups $\ZZ_m$ for $m \in \{2, 3, \dots, n-1\}$ as input and outputs all skew morphisms of $\ZZ_n$.
+Since the only skew morphism of $\ZZ_2$ is the identity permutation, the algorithm can be easily initialised.

-As the first step, we use the method presented in~\cite{BachratyJajcay2017} to find all coset-preserving skew morphisms of $\C_n$.
-Next, let $\varphi$ be a skew morphism of $\C_n$ that is not coset-preserving, and let $\overline{\varphi}$ be a quotient of $\varphi$.
-Then by Lemma~\ref{lem:quotientcp} we know that $\overline{\varphi}$ is a proper skew morphism of $\C_{\ord(\varphi)}$.
+As the first step, we use the method presented in~\cite{BachratyJajcay2017} to find all coset-preserving skew morphisms of $\ZZ_n$.
+Further details on this method are available in Section~\ref{subsec:enum}.
+Next, let $\varphi$ be a skew morphism of $\ZZ_n$ that is not coset-preserving, and let $\overline{\varphi}$ be the quotient of $\varphi$.
+Then by Lemma~\ref{lem:quotientcp} we know that $\overline{\varphi}$ is a proper skew morphism of $\ZZ_{\ord(\varphi)}$.
 Moreover, by Theorem~\ref{thm:orderofskew} and Theorem~\ref{thm:orderofskewcyclic} we find that $\ord(\varphi)<n$, and that $\ord(\varphi)$ divides $n\phi(n)$, and $\gcd(\ord(\varphi),n) \neq 1$.
-Since we know all skew morphisms of $\C_m$ for each $m<n$, and we also know all coset-preserving skew morphisms of $\C_n$, it follows that we can simply apply the method explained in the previous subsection to find all skew morphisms of $\C_n$ that are not coset-preserving.
-Together with the coset-preserving skew morphisms of $\C_n$ (which include all automorphisms and were found earlier), this gives all skew morphisms of $\C_n$.
+Since we know all skew morphisms of $\ZZ_m$ for each $m<n$, and we also know all coset-preserving skew morphisms of $\ZZ_n$, it follows that we can simply apply the method explained in the previous subsection to find all skew morphisms of $\ZZ_n$ that are not coset-preserving.
+Together with the coset-preserving skew morphisms of $\ZZ_n$ (which include all automorphisms and were found earlier), this gives all skew morphisms of $\ZZ_n$.